 If you are showing signs or symptoms of any type of arthritis, it’s important to consult a physician for a professional diagnosis and treatment plan.
-Below are the most common 7 signs of knee arthritis:

 1. Gradual Increase in Pain